 Carefully insert the probe basket into the well.
 Fill the well with the appropriate fluid.
 The set-point temperature and the number of and size of probes determine the fluid level.
 Be sure to keep the fluid level an adequate distance below the top of the well to prevent overflowing the fluid when the probes are inserted.
-For example, placing 200.05 oil at room temperature (25°C) into the bath and heating the unit to 125°C, causes a 1-inch (2.54 cm) expansion of the fluid inside the well.
+For example, placing 200.05 oil at room temperature (25°C) into the bath and heating the unit to 126°C, causes a 1-inch (2.54 cm) expansion of the fluid inside the well.

 Keep the fluid level at least 1.9 cm (0.75 inches) below the top of the well at all times.
 With the probe (probes) in the well fill the tank 3/4 full.
 Heat to the maximum temperature of the fluid.
-Slowly fill the well to 2.54 cm (1 inch) below the top of the basket at the maximum temperature of the fluid.
+Slowly fill the well to 2.54 cm (1 inch) below the top of the basket at the maximum temperature of the fluid, or to the second ring on the basket.